 Real and Complex Analysis

 In General > s.a.
-Calculus; functional analysis.
+Calculus; functional analysis; operator theory; integration; series; vector calculus.

 > Related topics: see connection; Covariant, Fréchet, and Weak Derivative; differential equations; integral equations.